Kitchen Remodeling Report of Cost Versus Value in 2018

 The 2018 Cost versus Value report has some good news for homeowners planning to remodel a bathroom or kitchen this year.

-This annual report is published by Hanley Wood and Remodeling Magazine, and is used as an industry benchmark in estimating project costs and how renovation projects affect home resale values.
-The “CVV” report compares average costs of the most popular remodeling with the value those projects retain at when a home is resold.
+Hanley Wood and Remodeling Magazine publish the annual report.
+The report is an industry benchmark in estimating project costs and how renovation projects affect home resale values.
+The Cost vs Value report compares average costs of popular remodeling with the value those projects retain at when a home is resold.

 Of particular interest is the report on a “Major – Midrange Kitchen Remodel.”
 This project includes updating a 200 square foot kitchen with semi-custom wood cabinets, including the addition of a 3-by-5-foot island.
-This project is also priced using modern laminate counters, double-tub stainless-steel sink with single-lever faucet, a new energy-efficient range, ventilation system, built-in microwave, dishwasher, garbage disposal, and custom lighting, with new resilient flooring and is finished with painted walls, trim, and ceiling.
+This project is also priced using modern laminate counters and double-tub stainless-steel sink with single-lever faucet.
+Additionally, it has an energy-efficient range, ventilation system, built-in microwave, dishwasher, and garbage disposal.
+The final features include custom lighting, with new resilient flooring, finished with painted walls, trim, and ceiling.
 The national average for this project in 2018 is about $63,000, and retains about 60% of its value at resale.

 Another great project for 2018 is a “Midrange Bathroom Remodel.”
-This is a relatively simple project where an existing 5-by-7-foot bathroom is updated on its existing footprint.
-We add a new ceramic tile floor, a new 30-by-60-inch porcelain-on-steel tub with 4-by-4-inch ceramic tile surround and new faucet, a new white toilet, recessed medicine cabinet with light, and solid-surface vanity counter with integral sink.
+A relatively simple project, the 5-by-7-foot bathroom got an update on its existing footprint.
+We added a new ceramic tile floor, a 30-by-60-inch porcelain-on-steel tub with 4-by-4-inch ceramic tile surround.
+As well as, a new faucet, white toilet, recessed medicine cabinet with light, and solid-surface vanity counter with integral sink.
 The national average for this type of project is just a little over $19,000, but it retains over 70% of its value upon resale.

 It’s important to remember that these numbers are national averages.
 Cost and value may vary widely in your area.
-If a home improvement project is in especially high demand, or areas with a hot real estate market, a project can pay back more than 100% of its cost.
+If a home improvement project is in high demand, or areas with a hot real estate market, it can pay back more than 100% of its cost.
 In other parts of the country, slow home sales may drive down the value of a particular project.